travis-ci/job/README.md

 # Travis Proc

-Execute a command, stream the output somewhere, and report the status somewhere else.
+Execute a command, stream some output somewhere, and report the status somewhere else.